 Am I eligible?

-The School has a funding agreement with Queensland Health to provide care to members of the public holding a concession card or health care card.
 While we appreciate there are others in need of treatment, we are not currently taking enquiries from or providing treatment to those without a valid concession card.

 How do I become a patient?

 Provided you have a concessional healthcard, you will then be required to have an initial examination on your first appointment to determine your oral health and dental needs.
 An examination does not automatically guarantee treatment as suitability must match the students’ training requirements.